EnchantTheWeb/EnchantTheWeb/README.md

 - 🔭 I’m currently working on whatever it is you pay me to do!
 Just say the word and I'm there!

 - 🌱 I’m currently learning more about WordPress and Full-Stack Development.
 I have recently completed training in JIRA, Kanban, and Confluence.
+I have also been trained in Drupal 7-9!

 - 👩‍💻 I have a full time Technical Training position that I've been in for years and it is time for me to transition to tech full time!